 If you have arthritis, you might struggle with opening jars or cans, and find it difficult to use utensils.
 Those with vision problems–like macular degeneration–can’t always see well enough to measure, pour, chop, or read recipes.
 Arranging weekly preparation with friends, family or the help of a caregiver can mitigate those struggles.

 Nutritious food can be more expensive than quick prep meals.
-Fruits and veggies are heavy and can be a struggle to carry home, cut, and prepare.
+Fruits and veggies are heavy, and these foods can be a struggle to carry home, cut, and prepare.
 Snacking is common throughout the day, which can cause seniors to navigate away from cooking a proper healthy meal.

 Most people don’t find it fun to eat alone, and the desire to cook a good meal is low if there are no friends or family members around.
 A caregiver can keep this person engaged and in good company while they create a nice meal, even if it’s small and simple.
 Together, they might try new recipes or old favorites, creating purpose and nostalgic memories.